httpssilver/RubyAutomation/README.md

 Remember to join the Ruby Automation server to get updates and news: https://discord.gg/rD4GMWWC
 shoutout to Kenneth's server for being goated at notifying for ugcs: https://discord.gg/ugcleaks
-Credits to Java#9999 for original code. (dw we removed the logger part lmao)
+Credits to Java#9999 for original code.

 TUTORIAL: WIP